-NHS England oversight
+NHS England and NHS Improvement oversight

-NHS England has assigned the Trust a segment rating of '2' which indicates standard oversight whereby the provider may be offered targeted support in one or more areas.
+NHS England and NHS Improvement have assigned the Trust a segment rating of '2' which indicates standard oversight whereby the provider may be offered targeted support in one or more areas.

 The Trust works with a range of regulators including the CQC, HM Inspectorate of Prisons, and Ofsted.